A few years ago, I visited a history museum that included a guided

 experience the museum in a way that made sense or interested me.

-So, how can leaders become better "learning" educators
+So, how can leaders become better "learning" educators and coaches?

 1. SHIFT THE FOCUS TO THE LEARNER AND AWAY FROM THE EDUCATOR (LEADER).